dainn-dev/simple-net/docker-README.md

 # Docker Observability Stack

-This directory contains the Docker Compose configuration for running the DainnUserManagement application with a complete observability stack.
+This directory contains the Docker Compose configuration for running the DainnUser.PostgreSQL application with a complete observability stack.

 ## Services

 The stack includes:

-- **app**: DainnUserManagement application
+- **app**: DainnUser.PostgreSQL application
 - **otel-collector**: OpenTelemetry Collector for traces, metrics, and logs
 - **prometheus**: Metrics collection and storage
 - **grafana**: Visualization and dashboards